MichaelObasa/SyllabusOS/README.md

 **Your own personal AI university.
 Built from the world’s best.
 Guided by you.**

-Syllabus is an open, modular, AI-powered learning platform that takes the best university Computer Science degrees (Harvard, UCL, Warwick, etc.) and turns them into a fully interactive, project-based journey - without the lectures, gatekeeping, or £30K debt.
+Syllabus OS is an open, modular, AI-powered learning platform that takes the best university Computer Science degrees (Harvard, UCL, Warwick, etc.) and turns them into a fully interactive, project-based journey - without the lectures, gatekeeping, or £30K debt.

 It’s like building your own degree with tools that feel like Notion, think like GPT, and flow like Duolingo.